 Elonet joined Watsi on December 17th, 2016.
-Three years ago, Elonet became the 2655th member to automatically support a new Watsi patient every month.
-Since then, 2,880 more people have become monthly donors!
-Elonet's most recent donation traveled 3,400 miles to support Abdulnasir, a baby from Ethiopia, to fund anorectal surgery.
+Four years ago, Elonet became the 2655th member to automatically support a new Watsi patient every month.
+Since then, 3,825 more people have become monthly donors!
+Elonet's most recent donation traveled 5,800 miles to support Naw Dah, a refugee from Thailand, to fund kidney stone treatment.

 Abdulnasir is a baby from Ethiopia.
 He is a cute baby boy.
 Abdulnasir has one brother and he loves to play ball with him.
 He also loves cars.
 Abdulnasir’s father is a labor worker and he earns low income which is insufficient for their daily food.
 His mother is a house wife and she raises her two children full time.
 Sometimes she tries and bakes bread to make some extra money.
 Abdulnasir was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
 He needs to undergo a series of procedures to eliminate bowel dysfunction.
 Abdulnasir is scheduled to undergo surgery to correct his condition on October 24th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Abdulnasir's procedure and care.
 After his recovery, Abdulnasir will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Abdulnasir father said, “We are worried because our child is sick.
 And with his wound and with all his suffering we suffer a lot.
 We are so poor and we struggle even to feed our boys.
 We can’t afford the medical bills.
 We are living by the support of our mosque and men from our mosque.
 I don’t have land to farm so I am a day laborer.”